Ashlake1/stock-analysis/README.md

 ## Summary

 - What are the advantages or disadvantages of refactoring the code?
-The refactored code completes quicker than the the orginal code however, it is more difficult to write and takes more time.
-That being said the refactored code is nicer to look at and easier to follow.
+The refactored code took longer to write and although it takes longer to run it does go through the entire Data Set where as the orignal code only takes into account designated cells.

 - How do these pros and cons apply to refactoring the original VBA script?
-Refactoring the code is a time investment with the benefit of the code running smoothly and quicker.
-The refactored code is also easier to follow and understand.
+Refactoring the code is a time investment and more taxing for the system to run but it does give results over the whole data set without the user having to change cell designation.